T.J. Watt, Minkah Fitzpatrick, Cam Heyward, Diontae Johnson win the All-Pro Award - Mash Viral

 – NFL (@NFL) November 3, 2019

 The Steelers acquired Fitzpatrick before their Week 3 showdown against the 49ers, giving up a first-round pick, as well as two subsequent picks in the process.
-While many initially complained that the Steelers gave up a lot to take Fitzpatrick to Pittsburgh, those critics were soon silenced, as they recorded an interception, a forced loose ball and five tackles in their first appearance before putting together a test season. of bullets in general.
+While many initially complained that the Steelers gave up too much to take Fitzpatrick to Pittsburgh, those critics were soon silenced, as they recorded an interception, a forced loose ball and five tackles in their first appearance before putting together a season to test bullets in general.

 The Steelers also had a final All-Pro selection.
 Rookie Diontae Johnson He won honors in the second team as a clearing comeback.
 Johnson led the league with an average of 12.4 yards per lap in 20 attempts, while also recording the longest of the season with an 85-yard touchdown against the Cardinals: